The Ruins (film): Critical reception

-On review aggregator Rotten Tomatoes, The Ruins holds an approval rating of 48%, based on 95 reviews, and an average rating of 5.35/10.
+On review aggregator Rotten Tomatoes, The Ruins holds an approval rating of 51%, based on 97 reviews, and an average rating of 5.5/10.
 The site's consensus reads, "Despite a solid cast and truly frightening source material, The Ruins flounders, thanks to a weak script and an excess of gore."
 On Metacritic, the film has a weighted average score of 44 out of 100, based on 15 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 James Berardinelli gave the film three stars out of four, saying, "The Ruins does what a good psychological horror movie should do: rely on tension rather than gore to achieve its aims.
 This bleak, edgy motion picture isn't concerned with appealing to the masses that flock to multiplexes to enjoy the spatterings of the latest serial slasher or the hollow weirdness of a PG-13 ghost story."

 The Miami Herald gave a mixed review: "The Ruins is, with one major caveat, about as good an adaptation of Scott Smith's bestselling novel as Hollywood was ever going to make...except for a stray shot here and there – like a glimpse of the vine's tendrils making off with a severed foot – the great potential for unintentional guffaws is mostly avoided."

 Home media

-The Ruins was released on DVD on 8 July 2008 in both R-rated and unrated versions.
+The Ruins was released on DVD and Blu-ray on 8 July 2008 in both R-rated and unrated versions.
 It debuted at #4 on the DVD Sales Chart, selling 189,128 copies.
 As of 3 August 2008, The Ruins has sold 343,414 copies.
 The R-rated edition includes a commentary by director Carter Smith and editor Jeff Betancourt, three featurettes (Making The Ruins, Creeping Death, Building The Ruins), additional scenes (Rain, Celebration, Going Over The Escape Plan, Alternate Ending), and trailers.
 The unrated edition includes the theatrical cut and extra material, and also an alternate ending and optional commentary with additional scenes.
 An unrated Blu-ray Disc edition is also available with identical features.